bsoc-bitbyte/YDO/README.md

 Our project is neatly organized into these key directories:

+-   `./` - The overall frontend, comprising your intuitive React application, bringing the user experience to life.
 -   `backend/` - The robust Python Flask API, seamlessly interacting with Supabase.
--   `frontend/` - Your intuitive React application, bringing the user experience to life.
 -   `supabase/` - Local Supabase configurations, powering our database and backend services.

 ## ⚙️ Installation